Cyano0/Label-the-AoC-Rosbag-Data/README.md

 For a step-by-step guide, refer to [this tutorial](https://universityoflincoln-my.sharepoint.com/:v:/g/personal/zhuang_lincoln_ac_uk/Ed-UfqKa-zRCorqXSayXZ-gBDXAZqGJH1J2AqO5NizRhAA?e=58oTOc&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D).

-### Step 3: Export Labels to JSON
+### Step 4: Export Labels to JSON

 Once labeling is complete, the annotations need to be exported in JSON format for further processing using gTruth\_to\_json.m.
 It willl do:

 1. Extract available label definitions from the MATLAB workspace.
 2. Load corresponding timestamps for each labeled frame.
 3. Format the labeled data into a structured JSON format.
-4. Save the JSON file in the dataset directory.
+4. Save the JSON file in a new directory.

 This JSON file will contain timestamps, filenames, and bounding box annotations for each labeled image and pcd file.

-## Shutdown and Cleanup

-If you need to stop the scripts:

-1. Use `Ctrl+C` to terminate running scripts.
-2. Ensure timestamps are saved before shutdown.

 ## Notes

-- Ensure the ROS2 environment is correctly sourced before running scripts.
+- Ensure Matlab is installed correctly.
 - MATLAB-compatible timestamps (`timestamps.mat`) help synchronize images and point clouds.

 ## License